pippinbarr/cart253-2020/exercises/01-i-like-to-move-it-move-it.md

 ## Submission

-Submission will take place on the __Moodle__.
+Submission will take place on __Moodle__.
 Go to the appropriately named __exercise__ on the Moodle and then submit your work there.

-Your submission should just be plain text that includes:
+Your submission should just be plain text that includes (substituting your GitHub username and any difference in the folder names):

 1. A link to your exercise code (e.g. https://www.github.com/pippinbarr/cart253/exercises/exercise1/)
 2. A link to your project on the web (e.g. https://pippinbarr.github.io/cart253/exercises/exercise1/)